GoraNetwork/algokit_default_template/template_content/README.md

 # Playground

-This project has been generated using AlgoKit to help you quickly get started with a basic playground for experimenting with Beaker smart contracts against a [LocalNet](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md) network.
+This project has been generated using AlgoKit to help you quickly get started with a basic app to interact with the Goracle protocol and for experimenting with Beaker smart contracts against a [LocalNet](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md) network.

 See below for default getting started instructions.